He Gui

-He Gui (賀瓌; 858 – 28 August 919), courtesy name Guangyuan (光遠), was a major general for the Chinese Five Dynasties and Ten Kingdoms period Later Liang state, serving as Later Liang's overall commander of its operations against its archrival Jin from 917 to his death in 919.
+He Gui (賀瓌; 858 – 28 August 919), courtesy name Guangyuan (光遠), was a major general in the service of the Later Liang state during the Chinese Five Dynasties and Ten Kingdoms period.
+He served as Later Liang's overall commander of its operations against its archrival Jin from 917 to his death in 919.

 Background

 He Gui was born in 858, during the reign of Emperor Xuānzong of Tang.
-It is known that he was from Puyang, but all that is known about his family were the names of several male-line ancestors — great-grandfather He Yan (賀延), grandfather He Hua (賀華), and father He Zhongyuan (賀仲元).
-It was said that He Gui was ambitious in his youth and became a soldier during the late Tang Dynasty disturbance, becoming an officer under Zhu Xuan the prefect of Pu Prefecture (濮州) in modern Heze, Shandong.
+It is known that he was from Puyang, but all that is known about his family were the names of several male-line ancestors—great-grandfather He Yan (賀延), grandfather He Hua (賀華), and father He Zhongyuan (賀仲元).
+It was said that He Gui was ambitious in his youth and became a soldier during the late Tang dynasty disturbance, becoming an officer under Zhu Xuan the prefect of Pu Prefecture (濮州) in modern Heze, Shandong.